 To protect your records at CAPS and your other health records, we recommend that you carefully read any releases or authorization forms that you are asked to sign while applying for employment, for participation in service programs, and for health and life insurance.

-Applications for federal jobs requiring security clearance, for postal service positions and for some other federal agencies, may include a comprehensive authorization to release information, including disclosure of your counseling and mental health records.
+Applications for federal jobs requiring security clearance, for postal service positions and for some other federal agencies, may include a comprehensive authorization to release information, including disclosure of your mental health records.

 Service programs such as the Peace Corp may ask you to sign an authorization for release of medical and mental health records before you are accepted into the program.
 Law students should note that in some states the application to take the bar exam asks about treatment for psychiatric and psychological conditions.
 In a few states, medical boards request this information as well.

-On occasion, your therapist may consult with other professionals within CAPS, including the Psychiatric Resident, in order to provide the best possible care.
+On occasion, your therapist may consult with other professionals within CAPS in order to provide the best possible care.